sirkapil/nehu/pages/happy.md

 How can i see my queen❤ unhappy😢 ?
 Really, i just want to see your smile😌.
 When you smile , just take a picture and send it to me on WhatsApp.
 Okay ?😘

 Teri uss muskan ka hee to jaadu hai ye.
-So, Keep smiling .. kyuki agar tuu hasti hai to main bhi hasta hun😌
+So, Keep smiling .. kyuki agar tuu hasti hai to main bhi hasta hun.

->**"People's told me that make her laugh, as a girl's smile is precious.
-But whenever she smiled, I am the one who fall in love with her again and again.❤"**

 ☺😆😂
 ---